 “The court said that because these funds were not being spent in coordination with a campaign, they ‘do not give rise to corruption or the appearance of corruption.'”

-To me, it is blatantly immoral.
+This is blatantly immoral.

 This article (Paid Protesters Not Getting Paid: Karma or Not?) is a free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to Aral Bereux and DNewsHQ.